OpenDDS/OpenDDS/docs/devguide/introduction.rst

 While it does give a general overview of the OMG Data Distribution Service, this guide is not intended to provide comprehensive coverage of the specification.
 The intent of this guide is to help you become proficient with OpenDDS as quickly as possible.
 Readers are encouraged to submit corrections to this guide using a GitHub pull request.
-The source for this guide can be found at `https://github.com/OpenDDS/OpenDDS/tree/master/docs/devguide <https://github.com/OpenDDS/OpenDDS/tree/master/docs/devguide>`__.
+The source for this guide can be found at :ghfile:`docs/devguide` and :doc:`/internal/docs` contains guidance for editing and building it.

 ******************************
 Highlights of the 3.23 Release